ioos/ioos_code_lab/jupyterbook/content/ioos_installation_conda.md

 # Installing the IOOS conda environment

-For IOOS Python/R users we recommend the free [Miniforge](https://github.com/conda-forge/miniforge) distribution, a lightweight version of the [Anaconda Scientific Python Distribution](https://store.continuum.io/cshop/anaconda/) with the conda-forge channel pre-configured.
+For IOOS Python/R/Julia users we recommend the free [Miniforge](https://github.com/conda-forge/miniforge) distribution, a lightweight version of the [Anaconda Scientific Python Distribution](https://store.continuum.io/cshop/anaconda/) with the conda-forge channel pre-configured.
-While the full Anaconda distribution will also work, it is faster to install Miniforge or Mambaforge (which provides mamba, a faster drop-in replacement for conda) and you can install only the packages you need.
+While the full Anaconda distribution will also work, it is faster to install Miniforge and you can install only the packages you need.
-If for some reason you decide later that you want the full Anaconda distribution, you can install it by typing `mamba install -c defaults anaconda` using Mambaforge.
+If for some reason you decide later that you want the full Anaconda distribution, you can install it by typing `conda install -c defaults anaconda`.

 ## Install

-Download and install the appropriate Mambaforge installer from [https://github.com/conda-forge/miniforge](https://github.com/conda-forge/miniforge).
+Download and install the appropriate Miniforge installer from [https://github.com/conda-forge/miniforge](https://github.com/conda-forge/miniforge).

 ### Windows